Create index in MongoDB

 index_descending_-1

-Now, We successfully created the index in descending direction using python.
+Now, we have successfully created the index in descending order using Python.

 You may also like to read the following topics.